 No specific on-site observations of Threatened or Endangered species have been recorded and no important habitat has been identified on the state lands.
-A review of Natural Heritage data through NRIS was conducted and no sensitive species were identified in the area.
+A review of Natural Heritage data through NRIS was conducted.

 The proposal does not include any activities which would alter any habitat, so no effects are expected in either alternative.